simdjson/simdjson/doc/parse_many.md

 Some users may need to work with truncated streams while tracking their location in the stream.
 The same code, with the `current_index()` will work.
 These users need to be aware that the last document parsed may be in error if it is truncated.

-If the input ends with an unclosed string, the unclosed string is virtually removed.
-Its content is not checked.

-You can query `i.current_index()` after looping through the documents to see where the parsing ended: it should point just beyond the last document.
-If there was an unclosed string, the processing terminates before the unclosed string.
+They may use the `source()` method to determine which content was parsed.